Vict0r-Git/DevOps-group3/use-cases/use-case-18.md

 ### Success End Condition:
 Analyst obtains the report of all capital cities in all continents sorted by largest to smallest population
 ### Failed End Condition:
-None
+Analyst does not receive desired result or receive incorrect report
 ### Primary Actor:
 Analyst
 ### Trigger:
-Analyst request report of all sorted capital cities in all continents is entered
+The desired information is requested

 ----------------------
 ### MAIN SUCCESS SCENARIO